Platform

 Provide a whistleblowing channel for your employees with an anonymous employee feedback tool

 So, what is the best way to provide a whistleblowing report channel?
 Provide as much information as you can about your company's whistleblowing process and protocol.
-Provide examples of successful reports, the impact those reports had on the organization, and how each person's actions were recognized and rewarded.
+Provide examples of successful reports, the impact those reports had on the organisation, and how each person's actions were recognised and rewarded.
 By doing so, employees will feel comfortable knowing that speaking up will not harm their career or reputation within the company.

-Whistleblowing and Anonymity
+Whistleblowing and anonymity

 There are two types of whistleblowing: anonymous and non-anonymous whistleblowing.
 Anonymous whistleblowing takes place when whistleblowers do not disclose their identity, and non-anonymous whistleblowing concerns instances where whistleblowers choose to reveal their identities.
 In both cases, it is important that companies provide proper internal channels where employees feel safe to report violations without fear of retribution.

-How Eletive Can Help
+How Eletive can help

-By providing a safe and anonymous channel for communication, even about very sensitive topics, you'll build an engaged workforce that takes pride in protecting the organization.
+By providing a safe and anonymous channel for communication, even about very sensitive topics, you'll build an engaged workforce that takes pride in protecting the organisation.
 The Eletive platform comes with built-in, anonymous whistleblowing channels that are fully compliant with the EU Whistleblowing Directive.
 Get in touch to learn more about how to build a feedback-driven company culture – with an anonymous employee feedback tool!

 FAQ